biaslab/ClosedFormExpectations.jl/README.md

 The package exports the following:

-ClosedFormExpectation: A struct representing the closed-form expectation.
+`ClosedFormExpectation`: A struct representing the closed-form expectation `ClosedWilliamsProduct`: A struct representing the closed-form expectation of the product of score function and a target function (the gradient of the `ClosedFormExpectation`)

 ## Usage